 The Dominant wing is the most visible trait of the individual’s personality, whereas the Secondary branch is less noticeable but still affects how they respond to their environment.

-The DISC system employs a four-type model which divides individuals into four categories.
+The DISC system employs a four-type model that divides individuals into four categories.

 Unlike the Enneagram system, these four types represent an individual’s behavior within a particular situation or environment rather than their intrinsic traits.
 DISC can help you understand how someone may behave in different positions and make better decisions about how to approach them.